 Obviously, when weather permits! – so they can get their daily dose of recommended fresh air.
 Being outdoors does wonders!
 Strolling out to the nearest park or going out for a walk will surely please them and help them burn off lots of energy.

-- The library can be a fascinating place for kids with its free access to a bevy of entertaining books, CDs, DVDs and magazines – and a great place to hit in the summer and on rainy days.
+It can be a fascinating place for kids with its free access to a bevy of entertaining books, CDs, DVDs and magazines – and a great place to hit in the summer and on rainy days.
 Be sure to keep an eye out on programmes which often include storytelling sessions and puppet shows.

-- Taking them on a field visit trip to a farm will surely make them feel more connected to nature, introduce them to how our food is grown, and spark their curiosity!
+It will surely make them feel more connected to nature, introduce them to how our food is grown, and spark their curiosity!

 Encouraging a child's creativity through imaginative plays greatly benefits their social and cognitive development.

-- Cooking can be a fun way to pass time and learn about the various ingredients, tastes and smells.
+Cooking can be a fun way to pass time and learn about the various ingredients, tastes and smells.
 It can also be an opportunity for your domestic helper to teach your children about healthy cooking practices and get them interested in what's on their plate.

-- Crafts enable kids to develop their motor skills and creativity.
+Crafts enable kids to develop their motor skills and creativity.
 Encourage your helper to get them to do crafts, paint (it is okay if things get messy, cleaning up can also be fun!) or make (play doh) sculptures.
 Why not collect leaves, branches or twigs and start a scrapbook?